Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like Timeneye can help you with that

 Over the decades, several techniques have risen to fame as answers to goals setting.
 The SMART goals framework is one of the most famous.

-In this article, we’ll explain what SMART goals mean – and how managers can put them into place.
+In this article, we’ll explain what SMART goals mean – and how managers can put them into place to reach business goals.

 So although the SMART framework is used for personal goals, too, in this article we’ll talk about SMART goals in a work setting.